 In addition to carbonyl and formyl groups, there are many other electron-withdrawing groups, such as nitro groups.
-If these electron-withdrawing substituents are present, they are best suited as dienophiles.
+When these electron-withdrawing substituents are present, they are ideal as dienophiles.

 Cycloaddition Occurs in the s-cis Form, Not in the s-trans Form

-However, there are two types of conjugated dienes: s-trans and s-cis.
+However, there are two types of conjugated dienes: s-cis and s-trans.
 They are as follows.

-Of these, only the s-cis compound is involved in the Diels-Alder reaction.
-Even if it is a conjugated diene, an s-trans compound cannot be involved in the Diels-Alder reaction because it cannot be in the transition state of a six-membered ring.
+Of these, only the s-cis form is involved in the Diels-Alder reaction.
+Even if it is a conjugated diene, an s-trans compound cannot be involved in the Diels-Alder reaction because it cannot enter the transition state of a six-membered ring.

 Therefore, when a double bond is connected by a single bond, it must be in the s-cis form.

 In addition, some molecules have a fixed s-cis or s-trans form.
-For example, the following compounds are examples of this.
+For example, the following compounds fall into this category.

-In this case, the s-trans compound cannot react in the Diels-Alder reaction.
+In this case, the s-trans compound cannot undergo a Diels-Alder reaction.
 If the conjugated diene is not in the s-cis form, no cycloaddition will occur.

 Stereochemistry of the Diels-Alder Reaction: Stereoselectivity

-The pericyclic reaction is a complex chemical reaction in organic chemistry.
+In organic chemistry, pericyclic reactions are complex chemical reactions.
 Why do pericyclic reactions tend to be complicated?
 It is because it is necessary to consider stereochemistry.

 Molecules are three-dimensional, not flat.
 Therefore, we need to understand the stereoselectivity and what the conformation of the compound is after synthesis.

-What is important is the fact that in the Diels-Alder reaction, the synthesis proceeds while retaining the three-dimensional structure.
+What is important is the fact that in the Diels-Alder reaction, the synthesis proceeds while maintaining the three-dimensional structure.
 As mentioned above, the Diels-Alder reaction has no intermediate; after the transition state of the six-membered ring, electrons are transferred at once to cause cycloaddition.
-This is the reason why the synthesis proceeds with maintaining the 3D shape.
+This is the reason why the synthesis proceeds with maintaining the 3D structure.

 To be more specific, the following compounds can be synthesized

-- Dienophile is cis form: the product is cis
+- A dienophile is a cis form: the product is cis.

-- Dienophile is trans form: product is trans
+- A dienophile is a trans form: product is trans.

 If the dienophile is cis, then the cis is retained.
 In other words, the product is cis form.
 On the other hand, if the dienophile is trans, then the product is trans form.